SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/gotchas/bitwiseoperators/readme.md

 In its current form, this recipe would identify many of the live use-cases, and _most importantly_, the one that was reported in my project.

-> _NOTE: A fair few code warriors contributed to this example and recipe review - Charlie Eriksen, Mattieu, Robin, Brysen, Nathan.
+> _NOTE: A fair few code warriors contributed to this example and recipe review - Charlie Eriksen, Matthieu Calie, Robin Claerhaut, Brysen Ackx, Nathan Desmet, Downey Robersscheuten.
 Thanks for your help._